Parenting

 Julie also said most nannies prefer direct feedback from their families, so the nanny and family can work toward the same goal—versus hearing later on that something has been a problem.

-For example, saying something like, “When I checked the nanny cam today, I saw you left the baby sleeping in the swing for their nap,” can sound confrontational.
-But starting with how the behavior made you feel could be more effective, “I was feeling anxious when I saw the baby sleeping in his swing today because we’ve really been working on getting him acclimated to his crib, and now I’m worried we might be up with him all night.”
+For example, saying something like, “When I checked the nanny cam today, I saw you holding the baby for his nap on you while you watched TV,” can sound confrontational.
+But starting with how the behavior made you feel could be more effective, “I was feeling anxious when I saw the baby sleeping on you during his nap time because we’ve really been working on getting him acclimated to his crib.”
 Following up with how the nanny can help you reach a goal for your child— like sleeping in their crib—can also help create a shared purpose.
 Starting the conversation off with “I” statements versus “You” statements helps too.

 A little praise goes a long way